tansy/zipzop/INSTALL.md

 ```
 $ ln -s /path/to/zopfli zopfli
-$ ln -s /path/to/libdeflate libdeflate
 ```

-You can also clone using `make libdeflate|zopfli`;
+You can also clone using `make zopfli`;

 Then build them.

 ```
 $ make -C zopfli
-$ make -C libdeflate
 ```

-and use Makefile-1-ld-g
+and use Makefile

 ```
-$ make -f Makefile-1-ld-g
+$ make -f Makefile
 ```

-This will generate `zipzop-ld`.
+This will generate `zipzop` executable.